 Capacity Development Program

-The Capacity Development Program is a set-aside activity of the Louisiana Department of Health and Hospitals Drinking Water Revolving Loan Fund (DWRLF).The Capacity Development program was established to ensure that a Public Water System (PWS) has the technical, managerial, and financial capacity to achieve, maintain, and plan for compliance with applicable drinking water standards given available resources and the characteristics of the service population.
-The program was created by the Safe Drinking Water Act (SDWA) of 1996, with the Louisiana Department of Health and Hospitals strategy being finalized in 1998.
+The Capacity Development Program is a set-aside activity of the Louisiana Department of Health Drinking Water Revolving Loan Fund (DWRLF).The Capacity Development program was established to ensure that a Public Water System (PWS) has the technical, managerial, and financial capacity to achieve, maintain, and plan for compliance with applicable drinking water standards given available resources and the characteristics of the service population.
+The program was created by the Safe Drinking Water Act (SDWA) of 1996, with the Louisiana Department of Health strategy being finalized in 1998.

-DHH as directed by EPA is required to submit Louisiana's Capacity Development Annual Report and Report on the Efficacy and Progress.
+LDH as directed by EPA is required to submit Louisiana's Capacity Development Annual Report and Report on the Efficacy and Progress.
 These reports show the progress LDHH has made toward improving the technical, managerial, and financila capacity of the states public water systems.

 Louisiana's strategy consists of three elements below.